Jeremiah 51:20-24

 The Lord may use nations as instruments of judgment, but those nations remain accountable for their violence and will ultimately face His justice.

-23 With you I will break in pieces the shepherd and his flock.
-With you I will break in pieces the farmer and his yoke.
-With you I will break in pieces governors and deputies.
+23 With you I shatter the shepherd and his flock; with you I shatter the farmer and his oxen; with you I shatter the governors and officials.

 The LORD may use nations as instruments of judgment, but those nations remain accountable for their violence and will ultimately face His justice.